AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 ### Center Content

-The {api:anychart.charts.Pie#center}center(){api} method that provides the access to {api:anychart.core.pie.Center}anychart.core.pie.Center{api} object provide a very flexible way to place almost anything into the center of the Donut chart.

-In this section we will provide several typical use cases along with the samples and all code you will need to create charts like in your application.
+You can place almost anything in the center of a Doughnut chart: e.g., a text label, a chart, a map.
+Use the {api:anychart.charts.Pie#center}center(){api} method, which provides the access to the {api:anychart.core.pie.Center}anychart.core.pie.Center{api} object.

 #### Center Label

-To put some text in the center of a donut create a label and assign it to the center.
+To put some text in the center of a Doughnut chart, create a label and assign it to the center:

 ```
 // create and configure a label